 - The company allows customers to buy, sell, and hold certain crypto assets, like Bitcoin.

 - When you hold an asset in your Blockfi Interest Account, you can earn interest paid to you in the same cryptocurrency.

 - BlockFi also lets customers borrow against their cryptocurrency at lower rates than they might get with a personal loan.

-- To help you keep your account safe, BlockFi offers security features like two-factor authentication, allowing listing, and internal PII verification.
+- To help you keep your account safe, BlockFi offers security features like two-factor authentication, listing, and internal PII verification.